 Country-specific studies, while valuable, often miss the bigger picture.
 The Economist recently blamed England's falling fertility on housing prices and delayed motherhood.
 But how does that explain similar nose-dives in rural Guatemala?

 Unsubstantiated, sweeping assertions prove equally inadequate.
 Nicolas Eberstadt speculates that it’s all about rising autonomy.
-But that can’t explain why fertility has also plummeted in Saudi Arabia and India, where women are often heavily restricted.
-Moreover, it overlooks a crucial puzzle: why do some autonomous women actively choose to have kids.
+But that can’t explain why fertility has also plummeted in Saudi Arabia, Egypt and India, where women are often heavily restricted.
+Moreover, it overlooks a crucial puzzle: why do some autonomous women actively choose to have kids?
 In the US, graduates have more children.
 What drives this positive choice?

 ‘The motherhood penalty’ also gets blamed.
-This may be an important economic consideration in certain societies, but it won’t explain the decline in Turkey and Tunisia where female employment is quite low.
+This may be an important economic consideration in certain societies, but it won’t explain the decline in Turkey and Tunisia where female employment is quite low (respectively 35% and 26%).

 Should governments just offer larger pronatal incentives?

 South Korea’s President has declared a ‘national emergency’ and offered more support for parents.
 Beijing too has just announced raft of policies to encourage babies.
 Across the OECD, governments are upping their spending.
-But a wealth of research suggests these are a total flop.
+But a wealth of research suggests these fail to mitigate the downward trend.

 What Might Explain the Global Collapse and Regional Variation?